San Antonio Complex Divorce Attorney

 Other Special Assets

-Experienced attorneys handling high value estates will look for issues that could affect the value of the estate while trying to protect their clients' property.
-You should seek advice from a high value asset or complex divorce attorney if you have these types of property:
+Experienced San Antonio complex divorce lawyers handling high-value estates will look for issues that could affect the value of the estate while trying to protect their clients’ property.
+You should seek advice from a high-value asset or complex divorce attorney if you have these types of property:

 - Businesses, including partnerships or sole proprietorships